MENU

 Police v U

-Test litigation relating to the defence of special circumstances under the Land Transport Act 1998 - looking after a vulnerable person who recently had an abortion.
-Coming soon...
+Test litigation relating to the defence of special circumstances under the Land Transport Act 1998 - whether complications from an abortion constitute special circumstances.

 2022